A gift from you means more hope and healing for others. Donate today.

 There are a number of factors to consider when selecting your primary care physician.
 Get opinions from people you trust: family members, friends and co-workers.
 Check your health plan to find out what physicians are in your plan, or “in-network.”

 Once you have a list of potential names, do some research on each of the “candidates.”
 Chances are there are websites that have online profiles or videos of the physicians you’re considering.
-Do you prefer a doctor’s office near your home or work?
-What are the office hours, and do they have weekend hours?
-Consider visiting the practice to meet the staff and get a feel for the environment.
-Are the people approachable, friendly and helpful?
-Can you schedule an appointment in a reasonable time period?
+Ask yourself the following questions:

 Most importantly, your primary care physician should be someone you trust – someone who listens to you and makes you feel comfortable when talking about your health issues.

 View Mercy primary care doctors accepting new patients nearby.